lpuettmann/patent-automat/README.md

 Overview:
 ---------------------------
-This repository holds the codes for the paper ``A New Indicator of Automation Based on Patent Text Search".
+This repository holds the codes for our paper.
+Please let us know if you find any bugs by filing an issue or sending us an email.
 You are free to use them (see [license](https://github.com/lpuettmann/patent-automat/blob/master/LICENSE.md)).
-Please let us know if you find any bugs by filing an issue or sending us an email.
+If you do, please cite us as

+> Mann, Katja and Lukas Püttmann (2016).
+"A New Indicator of Automation Based on Patent Text Search".
+University of Bonn.

 Get data:
 ---------------------------